Fine Crochet - Materials You'll Need and How to Wash, Starch and Block Your Fancy Work

 Washing Your Fancy Work

 You've completed your first fine crocheted piece.
 But how you treat your fancy work can make a huge difference to its overall appearance and can add years of life to any piece.

-- Squeeze gently and place your crocheted pieces on a towel
+- Squeeze gently to eliminate excess water and place your crocheted pieces on a towel.

-Pulling out and Blocking Instructions for Your Fine Crocheted Pieces
+Pulling Out and Shaping Your Fine Crocheted Pieces

-While still damp, spread pieces out with your fingers, pulling gently and working with your hands to push out and shape.
+While still damp, spread pieces out with your fingers, pulling gently and working with your fingers to push out and shape.
 Keep spreading and working out toward the edges so that pieces assume the same size as prior to washing.
-This step is important and will transform the look of any crocheted piece.
+This step is important and will transform the look of any crocheted item.
 By spreading and gently pulling, you almost give your work an ironed look.
-The stiffness of the cotton will help the crocheted items to retain shape.
+The stiffness of the cotton will help the crocheted items to retain their shape.

 Some people opt for a doily board.
-This can be made from a piece of Styrofoam and you follow the same procedure as you did with the towel, gently pulling out your piece until it's the desired size, then you pin your work on the board to dry.
+These can be made from a piece of Styrofoam, and you follow the same procedure as you did with the towel, gently pulling out your piece until it's the desired size, then you pin your work on the board to dry.